 - A Notice of Complaint is then sent to the broker involved outlining the allegations, the section of the RIB Act that may have been violated, the date of the hearing and opportunity for the broker to submit further written explanation/information.

-- At the Complaints Hearing, evidence from all parties is presented to the panel by RIBO staff and any of the parties who are present to speak to their claims.
+- At the Complaints Meeting, evidence from all parties is presented to the panel by RIBO staff and any of the parties who are present to speak to their claims.
 A copy of all documentation provided by the parties is distributed to the panel members for their review and deliberation.

 - Following deliberation by the panel members, the matter may be dismissed, resolved on a Consent basis or referred to a Discipline Committee.

-During a Complaints Hearing, a broker has an opportunity to acknowledge guilt or “Consent” to a guilty finding and agree to a penalty.
+During a Complaints Meeting, a broker has an opportunity to acknowledge guilt or “Consent” to a guilty finding and agree to a penalty.
 Before a Consent can become official, the Discipline Committee must first agree to the Consent and penalty.
 Once a Consent is approved, the Consent becomes an Order of the Discipline Committee.
-Should the Committee not agree to the Consent, the matter is scheduled for hearing at a later before a different panel of the Discipline Committee.
+Should the Committee not agree to the Consent, the matter is scheduled for hearing at a later date before a different panel of the Discipline Committee.
 This Consent procedure saves both time and the expense of a Discipline Hearing at a later date.

 When a matter is referred to the Discipline Committee, a Notice of Hearing is sent to the broker 30 days in advance of the hearing date to allow the broker sufficient time to prepare.
 It includes an explanation of the powers of the Committee and a Direction from the Complaints Committee outlining the charges and particulars of the allegations.
 The broker is usually in attendance at the Discipline Hearing, however, the proceedings may take place even in the broker’s absence if there is no response to the Notice of Hearing.